jamalona/jamalona/README.md

 Goss is a social networking platform that empowers users to connect through voicenotes and AI-generated voice interactions.
 The app offers real-time messaging, notifications, and a follower system, creating a dynamic, audio-based social experience.

 ### [PandaPath](https://github.com/jamalona/PandaPath.git)
+PandaPath is a personalized itinerary planning platform for trips to China.
+The app allows users to create tailored travel itineraries based on their preferences and explore pre-made options designed to highlight China’s rich culture and landscapes.

 ## Past Projects

 ### [Genny Jobs](https://github.com/jamalona/Genny-Jobs) (Refactor)
+Genny Jobs is a job review platform that provides insights into workplace environments and experiences across various industries.
+Users can share and explore reviews, helping others make informed decisions about their career paths.
+Gain valuable perspectives on job satisfaction, company culture, and more.